SenjoSama/phase-1-final-project/README.md

 This is my phase 1 final project as a student at Flatiron School learning software development!
 ## Installation

-Please pull the index.html file and then choose your preferred browser!
+Please fork and pull the index.html file and then choose your preferred browser!

 ## Usage